Census Dots

 Native American/Other

-Of the 475 places in South Carolina, Seabrook Island is the 188th most populous.
+Seabrook Island is ranked the 183rd most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Seabrook Island was ranked the 188th most populous place in the 2020 Census.

 Seabrook Island's White Population